cmsc105-f24/cmsc105-f24.github.io/syllabus.md

 ## Acknowledgments

-Much of the material for this course comes from previous iterations taught by [Prof. Doug Szajda](https://cs.richmond.edu/faculty/dszajda/) ([Spring 2023](https://facultystaff.richmond.edu/~dszajda/classes/cs240/Spring_2023/)).
-Material was also adopted with permission from The George Washington University course CS  2113 taught by Prof. Adam Aviv and others.
-Thank you.
+Much of the material for this course comes from previous iterations taught by [Dr. Shweta Ware](https://cs.richmond.edu/faculty/sware/).